raspberrychris/paddleboardmaster/content/post/dama-inflatable-stand-up-paddle-board.md

 ## Dama Inflatable Stand Up Paddle Board - What are the features?

-This paddle board comes with some of the coolest features.
+This paddle board comes with some of the coolest features!

+Check it out!

 ## 🏄 Camera Bracket

 Want to share your life and become an online celebrity like other bloggers?
 Want to record your happy time with your friends on water?
 Still take pictures with the cell phone in your hand?
-We add a Sport camera bracket mount on inflatable stand up paddle board, where you can install your sport camera on the paddle board directly.
+Dama added a Sports camera bracket mount on their inflatable stand up paddle board, where you can install your sport camera on the paddle board directly.
 This updated design belong exclusively to DAMA.
 Start to record your fun time on water!

 ## 🏄 Steel D Rings